 I have become the proud mom of my friend group, asking, “Did you put on sunscreen?” while whipping out an array of SPF products from my bag every 30 minutes.
 For me, the logic is simple: skin cancer — yes, cancer — is highly preventable.
-And blocking the harmful UVA/UVB rays from the sun not only helps prevent the growth of cancerous cells, it also saves you from the photodamage that can leave skin looking wrinkled and weathered long before you spot your first gray hair.
+And blocking the harmful UVA/UVB rays from the sun not only helps prevent the growth of cancerous cells, but it also saves you from the photodamage that can leave skin looking wrinkled and weathered long before you spot your first gray hair.

 Wearing SPF all day, every day is a no-brainer.

-I have an SPF arsenal: waterproof, sweat-resistant sunscreens, face formulas, body formulas, sprays, gels and creams.
+I have an SPF arsenal: waterproof, sweat-resistant SPFs, non-toxic sunscreen, face formulas, body formulas, sprays, gels and creams.
 I even have an SPF highlighter and a set of SPF eyeshadow.
 (Research shows the most commonly missed spot when applying sunscreen to your face is the area around the eyes.
 A dangerous oversight, considering between five and 10 percent of all skin cancers appear on the eyelid, according to the British Association of Dermatologists.)

 But even with my elaborate sun protection routine, there was still one area I was missing: My hair.